lor95/simple-yolo-annotator/README.md

 ```bash
 brew install opencv
 ```
-Is `pkg-config` has not been installed, execute `brew install pkg-config`.
+If `pkg-config` has not been installed, execute `brew install pkg-config`.

 ## Build opencv Ubuntu:
 Ubuntu version: `22.04`